 “We understand that Assemblywoman Gonzalez is open to revising the law in regard to freelance journalists,” past ASJA president Randy Dotinga told LiveCareer.
 Dotinga did not address whether the group has spoken directly with lawmakers since AB5 took effect, nor if the announcement of AB-1850 was a reaction to their lawsuit, specifically.

-The Recording Academy and Recording Industry Association of America also say AB5 makes work more difficult for musicians, engineers, producers, publicists and more, many of whom are rarely considered full-time employees.
+The Recording Academy and Recording Industry Association of America also say the contractor law makes work more difficult for musicians, engineers, producers, publicists and more, many of whom are rarely considered full-time employees.

 “Unless there is an exemption for the music industry, it will make every studio engineer employees for whoever is hiring them,” American Association of Independent Music president and CEO Richard James Burgess told Billboard.
 “On a practical level, I don’t see how it can work.”
 Assemblywoman Gonzalez told the outlet she has met with executives and stakeholders to better understand how the law affects the music industry.